saultcollege-csd112/attendance_report/README.md

 ## Contact

-For any questions, concerns, or updates related to attendance records, please contact Roberto Vallado at roberto.vallado@saultcollege.ca  We value your commitment to maintaining accurate attendance records, which are crucial for the course records and reporting.
+For any questions, concerns, or updates related to attendance records, please contact Roberto Vallado at rvalladopacheco@saultcollege.ca  We value your commitment to maintaining accurate attendance records, which are crucial for the course records and reporting.

 Thank you for your dedication to keeping our attendance records up to date!